-2019 is almost coming to an end and it’s finally time for you to check out this so-called “Open-source Linux operating system” for yourself to see what the hype is all about.
+2020 is over and it’s finally time for you to check out this so-called “Open-source Linux operating systems” for yourself to see what the hype is all about.
 Or maybe you’re not all that new to Linux but you would like to reset your journey with a distro that is designed with ease of use in mind.
 Either way, you’re in luck.

-Different from my article on the Best Linux distros for developers in 2019, my focus today is on a list of the best Linux distros that any beginner – new to computing or the Linux world – can get up and running with.
+Different from my article on the Best Linux distros for developers, my focus today is on a list of the best Linux distros that any beginner – new to computing or the Linux world – can get up and running with.

 1. Ubuntu Budgie

 Ubuntu Budgie, formerly budgie-remix, is an Ubuntu flavor designed with a focus on elegance and simplicity.
 Its UI can be likened to a beautiful replica of the macOS UI coupled with similar features like the hot corners function, weather applets, etc.

 Its default environment is the Budgie desktop, a custom-built desktop environment that was originally created by the Solus project and then rewritten to integrate strongly with the GNOME stack coupled with other eye-candy features such as the customization center and Raven notifications.